 Plastic waste is a global problem.

-The Hub Vietnam will be a vehicle for collaboration, bringing together local communities and governments, business, and investors to undertake action-based projects to reduce the impacts of plastic waste.
+The Hub Vietnam is a vehicle for collaboration, bringing together local communities and governments, business, and investors to undertake action-based projects to reduce the impacts of plastic waste.

-The Hub Vietnam will enhance stakeholder collaboration, leverage existing investment, attract new sources of funding, and boost innovation capabilities to identify deep-tech opportunities to tackle plastic waste and translate them into real world solutions across the region.
+The Hub Vietnam enhances stakeholder collaboration, leverage existing investment, attract new sources of funding, and boost innovation capabilities to identify deep-tech opportunities to tackle plastic waste and translate them into real world solutions across the region.

 What is the Plastics Innovation Hub Vietnam?

-The Hub Vietnam will bring together Vietnamese and Australian partners to establish an innovation hub to a focus on reducing plastic pollution and strengthen research collaborations to help identify new approaches in tackling plastic waste across the country.
+The Hub Vietnam brings together Vietnamese and Australian partners to establish an innovation hub to a focus on reducing plastic pollution and strengthen research collaborations to help identify new approaches in tackling plastic waste across the country.

 The aim is to facilitate and provide momentum for self-sustaining multi-sided marketplaces where change can occur by enabling the collaboration between researchers, NGOs, SMEs, start-ups, government, industry and investors, through a series of activities that identify, initiate, build and grow solutions.

 The program structure has been designed to facilitate a pathway to upskill the Vietnamese entrepreneurial and innovation ecosystem and support a growth journey of early-stage ventures.

 The Hub Vietnam will explore three challenge statements during the delivery phase of the program: